transdigiware/blockchain/howto/ibp-console-import-nodes.md

 **Target audience:** This topic is designed for network operators who are responsible for creating, monitoring, and managing the blockchain network.

-## Why import a node?
+## Why import components?
 {: #ibp-console-import-nodes-why}

 For cases when components have been deployed by one console and need to be operated from other, as well as for cases when certain actions are not possible unless nodes and MSPs and identities are "known" to a console (that is, unless those components have been created in the console or imported into it), the {{site.data.keyword.blockchainfull_notm}} Platform allows nodes, identities, and MSPs to be exported from one console and imported into another.

+While it is not longer necessary to associate an admin identity when importing a node, there are cases where you will want to import the admin identity associated with a node or MSP.

 There are two main reasons to import components:

-  1. A node will be deployed in one console and operated from another. **This is most common for CAs and peers**.
-In these cases, **the relevant admin identity must be exported and imported, or a new admin identity for the node must be created**.
+  1. A node will be deployed in one console and operated from another.
+In these cases, the relevant admin identity must be exported and imported, or a new admin identity for the node must be created.
+With the exception of upgrading the version of a node, it is possible to perform many of the same administrative actions on an imported node as on a node that was created within a console.
-  2. A node or MSP simply has to be known by a console so that it can be selected from a drop down list. **This will be most common for ordering services**, though in the case of the MSP it will also be important when adding organizations to a channel.
-It will not typically be necessary to import an admin identity in this case, though in the case of the ordering service, it can be useful to export an MSP to the console where the ordering service was created.
-More on this later.
+  2. A node or MSP simply has to be known by a console so that it can be selected from a drop down list.
+For example, when creating a channel, it is necessary to choose which ordering service the channel will be hosted on.
+Similarly, when performing many channel actions, it can be necessary to specify one or more MSPs.
+In neither case is the person selecting the MSP an admin of the node or the organization.
+However, they do require the tile representing the node or MSP in their console so it can be selected from the drop down list.

-Among the functionalities that become available after components have been imported include:

-- Add new organizations to the consortium
-- Create new channels
-- Join peers to channels
-- Install smart contracts on peers regardless of where they were deployed
-- Instantiate smart contracts on channels
-- Upgrade smart contracts on channels

-Additional steps might be required after a node has been imported before some of these tasks can be performed.
-{: note}

 Note that when you import a component, you do not actually import the physical component into your cloud provider.
 Instead, the console uses the information in the JSON to build a representation of the component that can be operated from the console.
 Likewise, when you delete an imported node from the console, the node itself, which is still running at the location where it was deployed, is not deleted.
 It is simply removed from the console where it was imported.